an article by Neil MacQueen

 I regularly look for apps.

-I’m regularly approached by people selling apps.
+I’m regularly approached by people selling or promoting apps.

 I will continue to explore possibilities.